Rationalization Theories on Small Cell Success

 I think it's important in any test to let the mites get bad enough for the bees to respond to them.
 That's been my experience.
-And yet none of the experiments let that happen.
+If you want to know how your body will handle influenza and you measure that by the first few days of the infection you will misunderstand the complete process.
+And yet none of the experiments let the mites reach any critical point.

 "...when 150 queens were introduced into nucs with brood untreated for 18 months.
 This brood had a normal outward appearance when the nucs were made up, but four weeks later about half of them were starting to decline with PMS-type symptoms.
 But after another three weeks, almost all of these colonies appeared normal and healthy again."—Kirk Webster